Ceiling lamp with 1 bulb in wrought iron 1980s

 Description

-Ceiling lamp with 1 forged iron bulb, lacquered in the monk's habit with light green distressed glass.
+Ceiling lamp with 1 cast iron bulb, lacquered in the monk's habit with light green distressed glass.
 1980s

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 This is a nod to history, creation, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

-There are numerous styles characterizing antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, during which the prevailing Biedermeier style was prominent.
+There are many styles characterizing antique furniture, but we can highlight a few of the most important.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to shine with splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, strong bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
+Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details